jpersson/jpersson.github.io/resume.md

 ### Web Developer

-Karlshamn Kraft AB, 1999 & 2002
+Karlshamn Kraft AB, 1999, 2001 & 2002

 During the summer of 1999 I was hired as web-programmer and worked on their Intranet system.
 This was mainly done i ASP/VBScript/JScript.

 The following summer I worked on their document handling system.
 I wrote some web-interface parts as well as some tools for converting/transferring data from their older systems into the new system.

-And during the summer of 2002 I continued my work on their document handling system.
+In the summer of 2002 I continued my work on their document handling system.
 I continued writing tools for converting/transferring data from older systems to the new one, creating web-interface parts for searching and registering documents and also wrote stored procedures for the database backend.

 ### Private projects